dwrrehman/programming_language/readme.txt

 memory-related operations:
 ------------------
-	ld x y z	: load z bytes from memory address y into destination register x. st x y z	: store z bytes from register y into destination memory at memory address y. la x l		: load the PC-relative address of label l into destination register x.
+	ld x y z	: load z bytes from memory address y into destination register x. st x y z	: store z bytes from register y into destination memory at memory address x. la x l		: load the PC-relative address of label l into destination register x.

 control flow:
 ------------------
-	lt x y l	: if x is less than y, branch to label l. ge x y l	: if x is not less than y, branch to label l. ne x y l	: if x is not equal to than y, branch to label l. eq x y l	: if x is equal to y, branch to label l. do l		: unconditionally branch to label l.
+	lt x y l	: if x is less than y, branch to label l. ge x y l	: if x is not less than y, (ie, x is greater than or equal to y) branch to label l. ne x y l	: if x is not equal to than y, branch to label l. eq x y l	: if x is equal to y, branch to label l. do l		: unconditionally branch to label l.